larry-athey/airhead/Instructions/FAQ.md

 Q: What are the popping noises that I keep hearing coming out of the still?

 A: That's vapor condensing back into a liquid and blocking the air path, it's just bubbles popping.
 Nothing to be alarmed about, nothing is broken.
+It's just because the condenser used here is mostly horizontal rather than vertical like larger stills.

 ---